enorsu/python-tic-tac-toe/README.md

 ## Tic-Tac-Toe built with Python

-It is not perfect, sometimes there will me problems with the experimental bot
+It is not perfect, sometimes there will be problems with the experimental bot(it is experimental)